engenomics/deprecated-wernberg/README.md

 ## example
 Here's a generated image of chromosome #22, created using this wernberg program: (the genome is from [here](ftp://ftp.ncbi.nlm.nih.gov/genomes/H_sapiens/Assembled_chromosomes/seq/)).

+There's quite a lot of N's at the top, so you'll have to scroll about 1/3 of the way down to see any nucleotide bases.

 ![Chromosome 22][chr22]

 [chr22]: https://github.com/engenomics/wernberg/blob/master/g.png?raw=true